IBM/knative-routing-tutorial/README.md

 Hello Go Sample v1!
 ```

-## Roll forward to latest version of the application
+## Roll forward to the latest version of the application

 What if testing went well and you want to route all users to the new revision?
 In that case you can edit the service's yaml and change the `traffic` object in any of the following ways: